HeiLaut/ble-physics-sensors/README.md

 ### Serial Plotter
 #### Web Serial Plotter (Chrome-based browsers only)
 I am working on a Web Serial Plotter, than can be accessed through Chrome or Edge.
 It automatically reads the data from the sensor.
 You can specify which data to plot and also output the data to a CSV-file.
-For the plotting i am using Plotly.
-Still in an early Version but usable.
+For the plotting, i am using Plotly.
+Still in an early version but usable.
 You can find the serial plotter at the adress: https://heilaut.github.io/web-serial-plotter/

 ## Boxes